Speech and Action

 Although the power of speech can be a source of great harm as discussed in the previous segment, it can also be a source of great good.
 In fact. just as a person can do good through physical action, such as giving charity and helping another, so can he do good through well-chosen words of kindness.
 In fact, Mishlei teaches us that words can have a greater effect than action.

-A man will be filled to satisfaction with good from the fruit of his mouth and the reward of man’s handiwork will be rendered to him.
+(14) From the fruit of man’s mouth, he will be satisfied with good, and the reward of a man’s handiwork will be rendered to him.

 The proverb compares the good that a person does using his mouth with the good that he does using his hands.
 He is rewarded by Hashem for both, but he reaps an extra benefit from the words of his mouth because the more he uses his mouth to express the wisdom of the Torah the better a person he becomes.

 Similarly, the benefit achieved by the man of words is described with concept of being satisfied, which suggests that he will be blessed with an unlimited flow, as much as he needs.
-In contrast, the benefit to the man of action is described with the concept of direct payment or recompense (גמול).
+In contrast, the benefit to the man of physical action is described with the concept of direct payment or recompense (גמול).

-Mishlei also provoides a number of otheer proverbs supporting the beneficial use of the power of speech, such as in Segment 10-11, “The mouth of the tzaddik is a wellspring of life.”
+Mishlei also provides a number of other proverbs supporting the beneficial use of the power of speech, such as in Segment 10-11, “The mouth of the tzadik is a wellspring of life.”

 (14) From the fruit of man’s mouth — מִפְּרִי פִי־אִישׁ